cruzas/ML_APTS/README.md

 float32.
 A separate check imports every module in isolation, which is the only way to catch a circular import that the usual entry points happen to mask.

+That effort is concentrated where correctness is hardest to eyeball: the optimizers and the trust-region subproblem solver sit at 73% line coverage (46% across the package as a whole).
+Most of the remainder is the model-parallel layer, which needs a multi-rank distributed job and so cannot execute on a single-process CI runner.

 ## Troubleshooting
 In case it's necessary, you may need to run the following:
 ```bash